Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Condensed_Matter/Canonical_Quantization/Many-body_State.md

 # Many-Body State for Identical Particles

-Consider a system of $N$ particles (not necessarily indistinguishable).
+Consider a system of $N$ particles (not necessarily identical).
 Suppose each particle has one-body Hilbert space $\mathcal{H}_k$ ($k = 1, ..., N$), and the interaction between the particles does not destroy it.
 Then the full Hilbert space for the system is

 $$
 \mathcal{H}(N) = \mathcal{H}_1 \otimes \cdots